sidoh/esp8266_milight_hub/README.md

 Of course make sure to substitute `nodemcuv2` with the board that you're using.

+You can find pre-compiled firmware images on the [releases](https://github.com/sidoh/esp8266_milight_hub/releases).

 #### Configure WiFi

 This project uses [WiFiManager](https://github.com/tzapu/WiFiManager) to avoid the need to hardcode AP credentials in the firmware.